The full research article is freely available on https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3984827.

 Matching Trades with Quotes

 We often need to identify reference quotes.
 For this, we commonly use the NBBO prevailing before trades (in force right before order execution).
 Sometimes, we use the prevailing BBO at the same exchange on which the trade is executed.
 Identifying the quotes prevailing before trades in SIP time is not trivial, because trade and quote time is not perfectly synched (dissemination latency differs between trades and quotes).
 In former times, trade time lagged behind quote time by about 5 seconds.
 Today, the lag is at around 7 microseconds much, much lower.
-Notwithstanding, exactly because so many quote updates occur at the same time as trades, any lag longer than a nanosecond is very bad for the data.
+Notwithstanding, exactly because so many quote updates occur at the same time as trades, any lag is a bad.
 The majority of those quote updates that are triggered by trades receive an earlier SIP timestamp as trades.
 Regardless of whether we use the BBO or NBBO, the prevailing quotes are often incorrect if we use the SIP timestamp.
 They simply frequently do not reflect the quotes prevailing before trades but instead the quotes already impacted by the trades.
 We can avoid this with the participant timestamp (see article for more information).

 Another issue is the traded volume reported in U.S. equity data.
 Most often, trades are reported in the perspective of the resting limit orders (passive orders) the marketable orders (active order) are executed against.
 But we are often interested in the active side.
 Say you want to gauge the average impact on prices of “trades” of 100 shares, 1,000 shares, 10,000 shares, and so on.
 Regardless of whether you use SIP or participant time, the original data will overstate the price impact of “trades” of 100 shares.
 Larger marketable orders tend to impact prices more but are often executed against multiple resting limit orders, often of 100 shares of size.
 An order of 1,000 shares can be reported as 10 trades of 100 shares, and only if we first merge those trades from the passive back into the active perspective, the price impact would accurately count towards the size group of 1,000 shares.
 Trades are not exclusively reported in the passive perspective.
 The NYSE continues to report trades in the perspective of active orders.
 It goes without saying that this complicates comparing results across exchanges.
 We cannot reliably use the SIP timestamp to discern, which trades are actually partly executions of marketable orders.
 Again, due to stochastic dissemination latency, two or more trades from the same marketable order execution virtually never receive the same SIP timestamps.
 We need to use the participant timestamp to align the data with our needs (see article for more information).